Introduction

 Cholesterol positions observed in the electron crystallographic structures are representative of those around single AQP0 tetramers

 The electron crystallographic structures of AQP0 were obtained with 2D crystals, in which the lipids are constrained by the packing of the AQP0 tetramers.
-Therefore, we investigated if the cholesterol positions seen in these structures represent the positions unconstrained cholesterol would adopt around individual AQP0 tetramers, as has previously been shown to be the case for DMPC lipids (Aponte-Santamaría et al., 2012).
+Therefore, we performed MD simulations and calculated time-averaged densities to investigate if the cholesterol positions seen in these structures represent the positions unconstrained cholesterol would adopt around individual AQP0 tetramers, as has previously been shown to be the case for DMPC lipids (Aponte-Santamaría et al., 2012).
 The electron crystallographic AQP0 structures obtained with SM:Chol ratios of 2:1, AQP02SM:1Chol, and 1:2, AQP01SM:2Chol, revealed distinct localization patterns for cholesterol around AQP0.
 In the AQP02SM:1Chol structure, a single cholesterol molecule was observed, associated with AQP0 surface S1 (Figure 5, top).
 This cholesterol position was also identified in a previous MD simulation study (O’Connor and Klauda, 2011).
 In the density map representing the average localization of cholesterol around AQP0 over time that we calculated from MD simulations of an individual AQP0 tetramer in a 2:1 SM:Chol membrane (Figure 5–figure supplement 1B), we also found a high cholesterol density in the same position (Figure 5, top).
 The simulations identified an additional hotspot, located on the extracellular side of surface S1 (see high density marked with an asterisk in Figure 5, top).
 No cholesterol was observed in this position in the AQP02SM:1Chol structure, suggesting that it may be preferentially occupied by cholesterol around single AQP0 tetramers but may be unfavorable in the context of AQP0 arrays.
 In contrast, the AQP01SM:2Chol structure revealed four cholesterol molecules associated with the AQP0 surface (Figure 5, bottom), including the one seen at the SM:Chol ratio of 2:1.
 Our simulations at that high cholesterol concentration largely recapitulated these positions, as seen by the high cholesterol densities at positions for Chol1, Chol2, Chol3, and Chol4 (Figure 5, bottom).

 Localization of cholesterol around AQP0 monomers from unbiased MD simulations of individual AQP0 tetramers in SM membranes with low and high cholesterol concentration.
 Density maps representing the localization of cholesterol around AQP0 over time were computed from simulations starting from unbiased cholesterol positions in membranes at the indicated SM:Chol ratios.
 After combining the four maps calculated individually for the four subunits of the tetramer, cholesterol densities were projected (blue areas) onto the surface of a single AQP0 monomer (white surface).
 Projections are shown for the S1 and S2 monomer surfaces, as defined in the representations to the right.
 Lipids seen in the electron crystallographic structures obtained in membranes at the respective SM:Chol ratios are displayed as sticks and labeled according to the electron crystallographic structures.
 Densities are contoured at 10σ for the 2:1 SM:Chol membrane and at 9σ for the 1:2 SM:Chol membrane.
 The density hot spot indicated with an asterisk coincides with the Chol3 position seen at the 1:2 SM:Chol ratio.
-See also Figure 5– figure supplements 1–3.
+See also Figure 5–figure supplements 1–3.

 A particularly interesting cholesterol in the AQP01SM:2Chol structure is Chol3, which is localized close to the center of the lipid bilayer and is therefore referred to as “deep cholesterol”.
 Our density map representing the average cholesterol localization over time calculated for the high cholesterol concentration shows high density close to the position of Chol3, on both surfaces S1 and S2, but this density is localized to the extracellular leaflet rather than the middle of the membrane (Figure 5).
 This finding suggests that the deep cholesterol is not stable when cholesterol associates with individual AQP0 tetramers.